Scarlett Johansson faces firestorm amid news she will play a transgender man

 Johansson's representatives did not immediately respond to a request for comment from NBC News.
 But in a statement to the website Bustle, an unnamed spokesperson for the actress said: "Tell them that they can be directed to Jeffrey Tambor, Jared Leto, and Felicity Huffman's reps for comment."

-That statement — itself the subject of controversy on social media, where it was widely seen as dismissive — appeared to refer to cisgender Hollywood stars who have won acclaim for playing transgender characters.
+That statement — itself the subject of controversy on social media, where it was widely seen as dismissive of concerns about "Rub & Tug" — referred to cisgender Hollywood stars who have earned critical acclaim for playing transgender characters.

-Tambor won an Emmy for playing a trans woman on "Transparent."
-Leto won an Oscar for playing a trans woman in the 2013 movie "Dallas Buyers Club."
-Huffman earned an Oscar nomination for playing a transgender woman in the 2005 movie "Transamerica."
+Tambor won two Emmys for playing a trans woman on "Transparent."
+Leto took home an Academy Award for playing a trans woman in the 2013 movie "Dallas Buyers Club."
+Huffman got an Oscar nomination for playing a transgender woman in the 2005 movie "Transamerica."

 And yet Tambor, for one, has called on the entertainment industry to give more on-screen opportunities to transgender performers.
-(He left "Transparent" last year after Lysette and Van Barnes, another trans woman, accused him of sexual harassment.)
+(He left "Transparent" last year after Lysette and Van Barnes, a trans woman who was once Tambor's assistant, publicly accused him of sexual harassment.)

 "Please give transgender talent a chance, give them auditions, give them their story," Tambor said in his Emmy acceptance speech in 2016.
 "I would not be unhappy were I the last cisgender male to play a female transgender [person] on television."

-The firestorm around Johansson has also put fresh scrutiny on a 2003 obituary about Gill published in the Pittsburgh Post-Gazette.
+The firestorm around Johansson has also put fresh scrutiny on a 2003 obituary about Gill, published in the Pittsburgh Post-Gazette, that some contemporary readers saw as transphobic.

+It also states that Gill "may even have undergone the initial stages of a sex change that made her appear masculine."

-"Rub & Tug" is set to be helmed by Rupert Sanders, who also directed the 2017 adaptation of the Japanese manga series "Ghost in the Shell."
-In that movie, a critical and commercial disappointment, Johansson played a cyborg, or "shell," whose name in the original comics is Motoko Kusanagi.
+"Rub & Tug" is set to be helmed by Rupert Sanders, who also directed the 2017 adaptation of the Japanese manga franchise "Ghost in the Shell."
+In that movie, a commercial disappointment that drew accusations of "whitewashing," Johansson played a cyborg whose name in the original comics is Major Motoko Kusanagi.